 A while ago I acquired a few delightful costume sketches sighed ‘Gene’ and dating from the 1920s.
-Thought to be a Gene Boshko – but who was Gene?
+Further research has revealed that the artist was named Gene Boshko – but who was Gene?

 It would appear that Gene was a woman since in a newspaper article date June 1939 in the Long Island Star and Journal there was a photo of her and a caption ‘Gene Boshko of Elmhurst, president of the student union (at Queensboro Art Centre, Flushing), demonstrates how a few odds and ends picked up in the corner of the pantry can be converted into an object d’art.’
 But sadly, the surname Boshko or Boshco does not resonate online or on ancestry, so the spelling must be dubious.

 Any information on this artist would be gratefully received.